pschool-in/curriculum/content/science/water-1.md

 1. Dams are built to slower the flow of water, to save it and to generate energy.

-2. Rainwater harvesting is another good technique for conserving water in which the rainwater is collected from he roofs of the house and gets deposited in the tank.
+2. Rainwater harvesting is another good technique for conserving water in which the rainwater is collected from roofs of the house and gets deposited in the tank.

 ### How rivers are formed?